Let’s talk about it.

 And if you don’t have $3,000+ sitting around to hire one?

-1. Start with your non-negotiables
+1. Always start with your non-negotiables

 What would make this wedding feel like us?